 Rents declined since 2014 by approximately 25% to "more affordable" levels.
 A 30% drop in number of house sales was associated with a 14% drop in average house prices.
-The falling trend in house prices appears slightly arrested by an increase in the number of sales in 2016/17.
-Development approvals for new residences remains low.
+The falling trend in house prices appears slightly arrested by an increase in the number of sales in 2016/17 and 2018.
+Development approvals for new residences remains low, but has increased slightly in 2018.